Growth Mindset: What Dweck's Research Actually Found

 Growth mindset is intuitively appealing, easy to explain to parents, and aligns with teachers' genuine desire to help every learner succeed.
 Commercial programmes and CPD providers have marketed mindset interventions aggressively.
 The theory also arrived during a period when schools were seeking non-academic approaches to improvement.
 These factors created a perfect storm of adoption that outpaced the evidence.

-Growth mindset that works is embedded in school culture, paired with specific learning strategies, delivered alongside genuinely challenging content, and reinforced through quality feedback.
+An effective growth mindset is part of the school's culture.
+It uses specific learning strategies and challenging content.
+Quality feedback also strengthens it.
 Growth mindset approaches that don't work have several features (Yeager et al., 2019).
-They are delivered as standalone interventions, focus only on posters and language, praise effort without strategy, and operate in schools where structural conditions for persistence are missing.
+They are delivered as standalone interventions and focus only on posters and language.
+They praise effort without strategy and operate in schools where structural conditions for persistence are missing.

 Scaffolded.
 Self-regulated.
 Free for teachers.